uzair142/CV/README.md

 ## Skills

-Consider skills relevent to software development.
-Then consider your best skills.
-Pick 2-4 skills and write a short descriptive paragraph for each one.
-You should demonstrate how capable you are at this skill with examples.
-(Using a STAR example Paragraph) Consider the questions below.

--STAR
--What was the situation/task?
-(ST)

--How was the skill used?

--What did you do? (action)

--What was the result?

 #### Problem-solving

 My analytical and critical thinking skills allow me to break down and understand complex problems, and my ability to think creatively allows me to come up with effective solutions.
 I have a track record of successfully identifying and resolving issues in a variety of contexts, whether it be in technical or non-technical settings.

 The orchestration of a graduation ceremony for over 2000 attendees presented a multifaceted challenge, requiring a high degree of problem-solving acumen.
 As a member of a small, yet dedicated team, I assumed a leadership role in the coordination of the event and its ultimate success.
 The stringent time constraints imposed upon us necessitated the implementation of a methodical system of division of labor among team members.
 I strategically assigned specific areas of responsibility, such as the procurement of provisions, engagement of guest speakers, regulation of parking, and oversight of security.
 This approach not only enabled us to maximise our resources and capitalise on the strengths of team members, but also afforded us the ability to proactively anticipate and swiftly address any potential issues that may have arisen.
 Through my ability to dissect and tackle each problem individually, and my proficiency in delegating tasks effectively, the ceremony transpired seamlessly, a testament to the efficacy of my problem-solving skills.

 #### Communication